brendondalaba/tldr-bible/src/content/bible/52-1-thessalonians.md

 group: 'Letters'
 ---

-# 1 Thessalonians
-*The God Who Strengthens and Sustains His People*

-> “The Lord Himself will descend from heaven with a shout… and so we will be with the Lord forever.” — **1 Thessalonians 4:16–17**

-1 Thessalonians is one of Paul’s warmest letters — written to new believers standing firm under pressure.
-Despite persecution, the church in Thessalonica had become a model of faith and endurance.
-Paul writes to encourage them to keep growing, stay pure, and live with joyful expectation of Jesus’ return.

----

 ## Overview
 The Thessalonian church was young — barely months old — when persecution forced Paul to leave the city.
 Worried about their faith, he sent Timothy to check on them, and Timothy’s good report moved Paul to write this letter.